AronkyTechnologies/Cat-Net/README.md

 Manual Installation:
 This last type of installation is reserved for those who want to produce (paying attention to the license) a modified version of cat-net, for those who want to add changes to the initial code (for personal use and not) or for those who want to test / debug the code.
 To download cat-net just download the entire repository by clicking [here](https://github.com/AronkyTechnologies/Cat-Net/releases) (obviously choosing the latest version or beta or stable). by doing so you will have all the resources to develop your cat-net version.
 To get the confidential cat-net development files you can use the codes located in the "Developer-Source" folder.
 While if you want to become an official cat-net developer you need to write an email to this email address [info@aronky.com]().
 For more information see the readme called "Developer-rm".

+## NEWS:❗️
+Currently the cat-net developers are working on the creation of cat-net executables without the need for installation (.exe for Windows and .exec / .app for Mac unfortunately the Linux version is still delayed.
+But soon it will be implemented too! ).
+Currently they are developing in addition to the executables also the version with graphical interface of cat-net which will be released through version 2.5.0 (in BETA version) together with new features and bug fixes!

 ## Conclusions:
 For any problem related to the code please contact us immediately so we can resolve it.
 Thank you very much "smanettore".
 Love from Aronky!